-- Proprietary Funds (Enterprise and Internal Service Funds). - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is unfavorable due to the fluctuations in current liabilities and operating revenues over the past few years.
-In 2016 the indicator increased due to increases in the airport fund's contracts payable related to the VT MAE project.
+- Proprietary Funds (Enterprise and Internal Service Funds). - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is unfavorable due to increases in current liabilities over the past few years.
+Changes in liabilities have a direct effect on the indicator.
+The increase in 2016 and 2017 was due to increases in vouchers and contracts payable as a direct result of increased construction projects in the Utility and Airport funds.